Disclaimer: This is not intended as investment advice in any form.

 What About Polygon?

 Okay, so Optimism and Arbitrum are admittedly pretty similar.
-But whereas Polygon can utilize optimistic rollups, it’s no one trick pony.
-Polygon is not only an L2 solution, but it’s also what’s known as a sidechain.
+But whereas Polygon can utilize optimistic rollup solutions, it’s no one trick pony.
+Polygon, formerly known as Matic Network, is not only an L2 solution, but it’s also what’s known as a sidechain.
 This means that Polygon is an entirely different blockchain connecting to the Ethereum blockchain via a series of bridges.

 The cool thing about Polygon is that its blockchain supports multiple L2 solutions.
 These include the optimistic rollups that Optimism and Arbitrum rely on and plasma chains and ZK rollups.